algorand/indexer/test/README.md

 # Debugging

 ### Integration debugging
-This one doesn't have any convenience helpers yet.
-You'll need to break before the `algorand-indexer import` call and startup your debugger in import mode.
+Pass a 3rd argument to `start_indexer_with_blocks`.
+The command will print the `algorand-indexer` arguments and hang before starting indexer.

 ### Migration Debugging
-If you pass a second argument to `start_indexer` the command will print the `algorand-indexer` arguments and hang before starting indexer.
-This makes it pretty easy to run a test in a debugger.
+Pass a 2nd argument to `start_indexer`.
+The command will print the `algorand-indexer` arguments and hang before starting indexer.

-It may be useful to edit one of the entry point scripts to make sure the dataset you're interested in is loaded first.

 # Creating a new test